-Figure 9.19: On course, runway in view.
+Figure 10.19: On course, runway in view.
 We're going to live!

-9.4.13 Touchdown
+10.4.13 Touchdown

 In our ideal simulator world, you probably won't have to execute a missed approach.
 Assuming you stayed on the glide slope, you should have popped out of the murk at the decision height, and with 800 metre visibility, the runway should have been in view soon after.
-With the runway in sight, you could then turn wildly to get on course20 (it's very hard to be lined up perfectly) and land "normally" (which for me involves a lot of bouncing around and cursing).
+With the runway in sight, you could then turn wildly gage autopilot; cross to get on course20 (it's very hard to be lined up perfectly) and land "normally" (which for me involves a lot of bouncing around and cursing).
 Park the plane, then stagger out of the cockpit and have another hamburger!

-Sight runway; disengage autopilot; cross middle marker Land; eat hamburger
+Sight runway; disenmiddle marker Land; eat hamburger

-9.5 Epilogue
+10.5 Epilogue